He Ting Ru: 2020–present: Member of Parliament

 During the 2020 general election, she led a four-member WP team contesting in Sengkang GRC with team members Jamus Lim, Louis Chua and Raeesah Khan.
-On 11 July, she was elected as a Member of Parliament (MP) for Sengkang GRC and was subsequently assigned to the Buangkok division.
+On 11 July, she was elected as a Member of Parliament (MP) for Sengkang GRC.

 She was elected to the party's Central Executive Committee (CEC) as Treasurer and appointed as the Chairwoman of the Sengkang Town Council (SKTC) since 2020.